pelya/dpmaster-udp-hole-punching/readme.txt

 The first option is for listening on all IPv4 interfaces, the second for listening on all IPv6 interfaces, both on the default port.
-The only difference with no "-l" is that dpmaster will abort in this case if IPv4 or IPv6 isn't supported by your system, as you have explicitely requested those network sockets to be opened.
+The only difference with having no "-l" is that dpmaster will abort in this case if IPv4 or IPv6 isn't supported by your system, as you have explicitely requested those network sockets to be opened.
 Note that if you don't want dpmaster to listen on IPv6 interfaces, you can easily do it by only specifying "-l 0.0.0.0" on the command line.